argupta98/moos-ivp-pLearn/readme.md

    $ cd ..
 ```

-### Windows Users

-To build on Windows platform, open CMake using your favorite shortcut.
-Then
-set the source directory to be this directory and set the build directory
-to the "build" directory inside this directory.

-The source directory is typically next to the question:
-   "Where is the source code?"

-The build directory is typically next to the question:
-   "Where to build the binaries?"

-Alternatively, CMake can be invoked via the command line.
-However, you must
-specify your gernerator.
-Use "cmake --help" for a list of generators and
-additional help.

 ## Environment variables

 The moos-ivp-extend binaries files should be added to your path to allow them